atrial-albumen/atrial-albumen.github.io/about.md

 I am passionate about bridging classical and contemporary music traditions through holistic teaching for growing well-rounded musicians.

-In my free time, I like to day trip to the mountains, write poems, and go [birding](https://www.newyorker.com/books/page-turner/the-difference-between-bird-watching-and-birding).
+When I'm not playing piano, find me daytripping to the mountains, sipping coffee, writing poetry, or [birding](https://www.newyorker.com/books/page-turner/the-difference-between-bird-watching-and-birding).

 **Get in touch and connect with me!**